Sustainable Marketing in Spain: Revolutionising the Tourism Industry Amidst Anti-Tourism Protests

 As tourism numbers skyrocketed, the strain on local infrastructure and resources has become increasingly apparent.
 This influx has led to a sharp rise in housing costs, with many residents finding themselves priced out of their own neighbourhoods as properties are converted into tourist accommodations or bought by foreign investors.
 The situation in Majorca exemplifies these challenges.
 Sonia Ruiz, a 31-year-old mother, faces potential homelessness due to soaring rental costs driven by the tourism boom.

-“Every day I’m looking and every day the rent is higher,”
+“Every day I’m looking and every day the rent is higher,” she says, highlighting the cost of unchecked tourism growth.

 The tourism-driven economy has also resulted in the transformation of local businesses, with traditional shops being replaced by tourist-oriented venues, further eroding the local lifesytle.
 As Pere Joan Femenia, a 25-year-old activist, points out,